-In this paper, we address the problem of preserving critical point trajectories during the lossy compression of 2D vector field data.
-We propose a semi-Lagrangian–based predictor, which achieves up to 4.31$\times$ higher compression ratios than the traditional Lorenzo predictor in advection-dominated datasets.
+In this paper, we address the problem of preserving critical-point trajectories during the lossy compression of 2D time-varying vector field data.
+We introduce a semi-Lagrangian–based predictor that achieves up to $4.31\times$ higher compression ratios than the Lorenzo predictor on advection-dominated datasets.
 Furthermore, we design a Mixture-of-Predictors module that adaptively selects the most suitable predictor for each local data block based on its spatial characteristics.
-This adaptive mechanism effectively reduces residual entropy and maintains a high compression ratio, achieving up to 56.07$\times$ over state-of-the-art lossless compressors in our experiments.
-In future work, we will further enhance the efficiency of our framework in terms of both compression ratio and throughput, and develop a GPU-accelerated implementation to achieve higher performance.
+This adaptive strategy effectively reduces residual entropy while maintaining high compression performance, achieving up to $56.07\times$ higher compression ratios than state-of-the-art lossless compressors in our experiments.
+In future work, we plan to further improve the efficiency of the framework, and to develop a GPU-accelerated implementation to achieve higher performance.